OWASP/owasp-summit-2017/Working-Sessions/Tools/Sast-Dast-Iast-Rasp.md

  - How to parse and filter results?
  - Draft recommendations for writing specific tests

+## Definition of Done

+- Cheat sheets for tools usage
+- Draft recommendations for writing specific tests

 ## Who

 The target audience for this Working Session is: